-Carol K. Walsh is an artist, writer, therapist and personal coach.
+Carol Walsh is an artist, writer, therapist and personal coach.
 Carol views all aspects of her life through a creative lens.
-It doesn't matter what form her creativity takes - in her studio working on multimedia drawings, photographing nature, writing or in her therapy office working with individuals.
+It doesn't matter what form her creativity takes - in her studio working on multimedia drawings, photographing nature or writing .
 In addition, she believes that by utilizing the creative process we can envision our futures and thereby live our best possible lives.
 For Carol, the final product or outcome is not as important as the process, which to her is grounding, energizing, and healing.
 Engaging in daily use of the creative process is Carol's spiritual practice.

 As a Writer